MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 For considerations about designing a health probe endpoint, see [Health Endpoint Monitoring pattern](../patterns/health-endpoint-monitoring.yml).

-## Manageability considerations
+## Operational excellence

 - **Resource groups:** Use [Resource groups](/azure/azure-resource-manager/management/overview) to manage Azure resources by lifetime, owner, and other characteristics.

 - **Virtual network peering:** Use [Virtual network peering](/azure/virtual-network/virtual-network-peering-overview) to seamlessly connect two or more virtual networks in Azure.
 The virtual networks appear as one for connectivity purposes.
 The traffic between virtual machines in peered virtual networks uses the Microsoft backbone infrastructure.
 Make sure that the address space of the virtual networks don't overlap.
 In this scenario, the virtual networks are peered via Global virtual network peering to allow data replication from the primary region to the secondary region.

 - **Virtual network and subnets:** Azure VM and specific Azure resources (such as Application Gateway and Load Balancer) are deployed into a virtual network that can be segmented into subnets.
 Create a separate subnet for each tier.

-## Security considerations
+## Security

 - Use [DDoS Protection Standard](/azure/ddos-protection/ddos-protection-overview) for greater DDoS protection than the basic protection that Azure provides.
 For more information, see [Security considerations](../reference-architectures/n-tier/n-tier-sql-server.yml#security).

 - Use [Network Security Groups (NSGs)](/azure/virtual-network/network-security-groups-overview) to restrict network traffic within the virtual network.
 For example, in the three-tier architecture shown here, the database tier accepts traffic only from the business tier and the Bastion subnet, not from the web front end.

-### Network Security Groups

  Only the business tier can communicate directly with the database tier.
 To enforce this rule, the database tier should block all incoming traffic except for the business-tier subnet.